xrnl/aginun/SUPPORT.md

 We encourage you to communicate publicly on the volunteer platform channel so that everyone in the community can reply to questions and benefits from insights.
 For sensitive communication, such as security vulnerabilities or violations of the code of conduct, you can communicate directly to our email.

-## Request test account or Hasura console password
+## Request account and Hasura API key for developing
 Email [tech@extinctionrebellion.nl](mailto:tech@extinctionrebellion.nl) to request a Keycloak account and the development API key (works as password) to the [Hasura console](http://178.62.229.109/console).
 You should hear back within a day.